Kansas City Power and Light Company

 Barack Obama in front a KCP&L truck on July 8, 2010, at the Smith Electric Vehicles plant at Kansas City International Airport.
 KCP&L has bought a fleet of electric powered trucks from the company.

 Kansas City Power and Light Company was an electric utility company serving the Kansas City metropolitan area.
 It was a wholly owned subsidiary of Great Plains Energy of which it was the biggest component.
 The company traces its roots to November 1881 when Joseph S. Chick obtained the exclusive rights to use the Thompson-Houston arc lighting system in the counties of Jackson, Missouri, and Wyandotte, Kansas, for $4,000.
 The following month, the initial franchise to establish an electric works in the City of Kansas, Mo., was granted to Lysander R. Moore and later assigned to Kawsmouth Electric Light Company.
 Construction was begun in February 1882 on a power plant on a tract of land at the southeast corner of 8th and Santa Fe Streets in the West Bottoms.
 Kawsmouth Electric Light Company built quickly and, on Saturday night, May 13, 1882, brought electric illumination to the first 13 customers on the west side of Main Street in the downtown district.
 In 1885 the company reincorporated as Kansas City Electric Light Company.

 Weeks spun off the Edison Electric Light & Power Company to meet residential demand.
-An electric war ensued when in 1883 J. Ogden Armour, heir to the Armour Packing Company purchased the company on May 14, 1900, to power the Metropolitan Street Railway Company and Kansas City Electric Light Company.
+An electric war ensued when in 1883 J. Ogden Armour, heir to the Armour and Company purchased the company on May 14, 1900, to power the Metropolitan Street Railway Company and Kansas City Electric Light Company.
 Under Armour the company bought competitors and built a new power plant in 1903, providing steam heat to downtown businesses.
 The company focused on the trolley company and in 1911 it went into receivership.

 In October 1917, the company spun off the trolley business (which still controlled some power plants) and emerged from bankruptcy as Kansas City Light & Power Company under the leadership of President Joseph F. Porter.
 Porter saw the weakened company's most urgent needs were for more efficient plants and energy.
 Thus in 1917 he began construction on the Northeast Power station, the company's first modern generating complex.